 As mentioned above, it is common to look specifically at the cost of alcohol from specific perspectives.
 The most common of these perspectives is costs to health service.
-The Department for Health has estimated that the NHS spends £3.5 billion a year on alcoholrelated problems.
-17 The Welsh Government has carried out a similar exercise - finding in 2008/09 alcohol cost NHS Wales between £69.9 million and £73.3 million.
-18 However, more recently, Deputy Health Minister Vaughan Gething has claimed this has risen to £109 million a year.
-19
+The Department for Health has estimated that in England the NHS spends £3.5 billion a year on alcohol-related problems.
+The Welsh Government has carried out a similar exercise - finding in 2008/09 alcohol cost NHS Wales between £69.9 million and £73.3 million.
+In 2015, then Welsh Deputy Health Minister Vaughan Gething has claimed this has risen to £109 million a year.